-Consider the Bouganvillea to be a vine.
-Those most commonly admired will have main branches from 10 to 25 feet long and be 6 to 8 feet wide.
-The branches are armed with 3 to 4 inch long, needle-like, hard, sharply pointed thorns.
-The novice or careless gardener can suffer unpleasant punctures while pruning or working with Bouganvillea.
+Consider the Bougainvillea to be a vine.
+Those most commonly admired will have main branches from 10 to 25 feet long and be six to eight feet wide.
+The branches are armed with three to four inch long, needle-like, hard, sharply pointed thorns.
+The novice or careless gardener can suffer unpleasant punctures while pruning or working with Bougainvillea.
 The vines cannot support themselves and must be (carefully) tied in place until the basic structure is established.
 The vines are not “well behaved” and though tied in place will sprout long branches growing in all directions and at 90° angles to the main plant.
 These should be cut off where they join the main stem.

 Bougainvilleas are not fussy about their soil, so long as it is well drained.
-The planting area of our heavy clay soil should be amended with 1/3 compost such as Gold Rushor a similar product before planting the new vine.
+The planting area of our heavy clay soil should be amended with one-third compost such as Master Nursery® Gold Rush or a similar product before planting the new vine.
 The roots of these vines do not hold the soil together in a firm root ball and they are very sensitive to disturbances.
-To minimize shock when planting, cut off the container bottom and set the container with it’s vine in the planting hole.
+To minimize shock when planting, cut off the container bottom and set the container with its vine in the planting hole.
 Slide the container up over the plant, filling in with the soil-compost mix as you go.
 Firm the mix around the root ball and add water until it stops bubbling.
-Repeat the watering after ½ hour and once each week for the first year.
+Repeat the watering after one-half hour and once each week for the first year.
 Use excess soil to make a berm at the perimeter of the hole to retain water.
 As the plant matures, irrigate enough to keep the soil moist down to the 12 to 18 inch level.
 When the plants become well established, they are moderately drought tolerant.

 Bougainvilleas are practically disease free; just don’t let them sit in water.
 Mildew has been reported on one plant growing in the shade.
-Spray 3 or 4 times one week apart with sulfur (Safer’s Fungicide).
+Spray three to four times one week apart with sulfur (Safer® Garden Fungicide).
 Insects are not a problem.
 Birds and other predators seem to pick off any stray bugs which appear on the plants.

-All of the Bougainvillea’s do not perform equally well in the Bay Area.
-Following are observations of one or two varieties of four colors of Bougainvillea bracts: The more light colored the bracts, the greater the need for a mild climate to produce maximum bloom.
-For example, “California Gold” (yellow) blooms well in the San Diego area but not in the Bay Area.
+All of the Bougainvilleas do not perform equally well in the Bay Area.
+The following are observations of one or two varieties of four colors of Bougainvillea bracts: The more light colored the bracts, the greater the need for a mild climate to produce maximum bloom.
+For example, “California Gold” (yellow), blooms well in the San Diego area but not in the Bay Area.
 It does not take frost well.